 There are countless requirements to consider when it comes to settling in another country, and few are more important than identification.
-Without this, you’ll struggle to achieve even basic lifestyle requirements, including, most importantly, your work and taxes.
+Without this, you’ll struggle to achieve even basic lifestyle requirements, including, most importantly, your work and taxes as a foreign national.
 Even securing your living situation would become a challenge if you didn’t take care of this.

-When attempting to settle in the US, two primary forms of ID will likely be relevant to you - social security numbers (SSNs) and individual taxpayer identification numbers.
+When attempting to settle in the US, two primary forms of ID will likely be relevant to you to safely get on a company payroll without dealing with non-resident alien problems - social security numbers (SSNs) and your individual taxpayer identification number (ITIN number).
 But, you may not understand from the outset which is most relevant to you.

 From a distance, both IDs can seem relatively similar, but the best way to determine which you need is to delve into the ins and outs of each.
 That's why we’re going to compare ITIN vs SSN so that you don’t have to.

 Related Article | The Finance Dictionary: Learn the jargon your Finance friends speak!

 Social security numbers are the most well known of these two ID forms, so it makes sense to start with.
 First introduced back in 1936 and issued in 1972, an SSN is a nine-digit number issued to either US citizens or permanent residents holding green cards, student visas, and more.
 It's sort of like a national ID number.

 Given that it represents an individual's legal immigration status for a permanent resident, this number alone makes it easier to carry out essential daily tasks, including opening a bank account, building credit, and filing medical forms.